HasanTarik-REC/Note-Collections/Fourth Year/Odd Semester/Computer Peripherals and Interfacing/Basic concepts of microprocessor interfacing.md

   - `I/O Module:` While computer peripheral interfacing there must be a mediator between peripherals and processors.
 Which is normally known as the I/O module.
   - `I/O Device:` I/O device is the peripheral device with which the interface will occur.
 This can be any input or output device.

+##### `Examples of Computer Peripheral Interfacing:`
+  - Taking input from a keyboard is peripheral interfacing.
+Here the keyboard is the peripheral device.
+  - Printing a document with a printer is peripheral interfacing where the printer is the peripheral device.
+  - Showing a video on the monitor is peripheral interfacing and in this case monitor is the peripheral device.